73.2% Male & 68% Female

 Edify began operations in 2011.

-We have impacted 153,570 students with a Christ-centered education.
+Halfway through FY2021, we have impacted 97,163 students with a Christ-centered education.

 EDIFY TEAM IN RWANDA

 Callist Kayigamba is the Country Director for Edify Rwanda program and joined Edify in March 2018.
 Before joining Edify, Callist worked for World Vision Rwanda as an Education Technical Program Manager (October 2015- March 2018) and represented World Vision as the co-chair of Rwanda Education NGO Coordination Platform (RENCP).
 Previously, he served as a lecturer at the National University of Rwanda (NUR) from 2003 to 2015 and also held the roles of Department Secretary and Head of Department at different periods.
 Before joining NUR, Callist had also worked at World Vision from 2000 to 2002, first as an Education Specialist for Child Headed Households and later as an Area Development Program Coordinator.